samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 When a creature moves onto this trap’s pressure plate for the first time on a turn or starts its turn there, a nearby statue exhales a 15-foot [Cone](/sources/dnd/free-rules/rules-glossary#ConeAreaofEffect) of magical flame.
 The statue can look like anything, such as a dragon or a wizard.
 Each creature in the Cone must succeed on a DC 15 Dexterity saving throw, taking 11 (2d10) Fire damage on a failed save or half as much damage on a successful one.

 ***Detect and Disarm.*** A [Detect Magic](/spells/2619097-detect-magic) spell reveals an aura of Evocation magic around the statue.
 As a [Search](/sources/dnd/free-rules/rules-glossary#SearchAction) action, a creature within 5 feet of the statue can examine it and make a DC 10 Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills)) check, detecting a tiny glyph on the statue on a successful check.
-Once the glyph is found, a character can take a [Study](/sources/dnd/free-rules/rules-glossary#StudyAction) action to examine it and make a DC 15 Intelligence ([Arcana](/sources/dnd/free-rules/playing-the-game#Skills)) check, ascertaining that the glyph means “fire” on a successful check.
+Once the glyph is found, a character can take a [Study](/sources/dnd/free-rules/rules-glossary#StudyAction) action to examine it and make a DC 15 Intelligence ([Arcana](/sources/dnd/free-rules/playing-the-game#Skills)) check, ascertaining that the glyph means "fire" on a successful check.
 As an action, a character can use a sharp tool to deface the glyph, which disarms the trap.

 As a [Search](/sources/dnd/free-rules/rules-glossary#SearchAction) action, a creature can examine the section of floor that forms the pressure plate and make a DC 15 Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills)) check, detecting the pressure plate on a successful check.
 Wedging an [Iron Spike](/equipment/426-iron-spikes) or similar object under the pressure plate prevents the trap from triggering.